isildonmez/files_and_serialization_projects/event_manager/notes/event_manager_project.md

 	- `zip=90201` : The zipcode we want to lookup
 	- `apikey=e179a6973728c4dd3fb1204283aaccb5` : A registered API Key to authenticate our requests

+## Iteration 4: Form Letters

+- If we want to include a customized letter:
+	1. we can define the template as a large string like `form_letter = %{ String Contents: the template}`.
+However, it makes the template and the application code much more difficult to understand.
+	2. we can load the template using the same File tools like `template_letter = File.read "form_letter.html"`

+- Possible problems:
+	- Using FIRST_NAME and LEGISLATORS to find and replace might cause us problems if later somehow this text appears in any of our template
+	- We cannot represent multiple items very easily if they are surrounded by HTML.
+We may need another template

+- Ruby defines a template language named ERB.
+Defining an ERB template is extremely similar to our existing template.
+The difference is that we use an escape sequence tags which allow us to insert any variables, methods or ruby code we want to execute.

+- File#open allows us to open a file for reading and writing.
+The first parameter is the name of the file.
+The second parameter is a flag that states how we want to open the file.
+The ‘w’ states we want to open the file for writing.
+If the file already exists it will be destroyed.

+- The file object responds to the message puts.
+The file#puts is similar to the Kernel#puts that we have been using up to this point.